omazoz/ALX_printf_project-/README.md

 `_printf.c`: this file contains the implementation of the custom printf function.

-`_put_bin.c`: this file contains the implementation for printing unsigned integers in binary format.
+`put_char.c` : this file contains the implementation for printing character

+`_strlen.c`: this file contains the implementation for returning the lenght of string.

-`_put_num.c`: this file contains the implementation for printing decimal and integer values.
+`print_num.c`: this file contains the implementation for printing decimal and integer values.

 `_put_X.c`: this file contains the implementation for printing unsigned integers in uppercase hexadecimal format.

 `_put_x.c`: this file contains the implementation for printing unsigned integers in lowercase hexadecimal format.

-`_putstr.c`: this file contains the implementation for printing null-terminated strings.
+`put_str.c`: this file contains the implementation for printing null-terminated strings.

 `_put_o.c`: this file contains the implementation for printing unsigned integer in octal format.

 `_put_S.c`: this file contains the implementation for printing string of characters with non-printable characters encoded.

+`_put_bin.c`: this file contains the implementation for printing unsigned integers in binary format.

 `_put_p.c`: this file contains the implementation for printing pointer address.